CVSRohit/Morsel/README.md

 3. Open main.dart file and run the code with debugger

 Note - the first cold start can take up to a few minutes on the simulator
+## Disclaimer

+The App is currently work-in-progress state, with a few known bugs.
+More updates will be released over the course of January 2023, before the app gets ready for Beta testing

 ## Dependencies